harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/security-step-settings-reference.md

 The following table shows the scanner categories that STO supports for each scanner:

-* **SAST (_Static Application Security Testing_)** scans a code repo and identifies known vulnerabilities in the proprietary code.
+* **SAST (_Static Application Security Testing_)** scans a code repository and identifies known vulnerabilities in the proprietary code.
-* **SCA (Software Composition Analysis)** scans a code repo and identifies known vulnerabilities in open-source libraries and packages used by the code.
+* **SCA (Software Composition Analysis)** scans a code repository and identifies known vulnerabilities in open-source libraries and packages used by the code.
 * **DAST (Dynamic Application Security Testing)** scans a running application for vulnerabilties by simulating a malicious external actor exploiting known vulnerabilties.
 * **Container Scanning** identifies known vulnerabilities in a Docker container.